Code-Institute-Submissions/crwst/README.md

         os.environ["EMAIL_HOST_USER"] = "ADD YOUR EMAIL HOST USERNAME HERE"

-* The app can now be run locally by typing python manage.py in the terminal and opening the browser prompt.
+* The app can now be run locally by typing python3 manage.py runserver in the terminal and opening the browser prompt.

 [Back to Contents](#contents)